Zabamund/T22_getting_started/README.md

-# Notes from Matt:
-> It would be pretty similar to the last one, but shorter (slots are only 2 hours).
-I think this time it should include all of the set-up -- install Miniconda, make an env, get going.
-So that would reduce the time for Python instruction of course, but you could point people at some ways to carry on learning at the end.
-I think it would be a nice self-contained on-ramp for people.

 # Transform 2022 - Getting started with Python

 A short introduction to get you started in the world of Python.